Eurico77/figpro-frontend/readme.md

 - **1 - Discover the Enchantment:**: Join us in three simple steps!
 First, explore the Featured Section and find the stickers that captivate you the most.

-- **2 - Create Your Own Magic:**: Once you have found the perfect sticker, click on it and let your imagination run wild.
+- **2 - Create Your Own Magic:** Once you have found the perfect sticker, click on it and let your imagination run wild.
 You can add text, change the background, and even add more stickers to your creation.

 - **3 - Share Your Creation:**: Once you are satisfied with your creation, share it with your friends and family.
 You can also save it to your device and use it as a wallpaper.